 Different ways to becoming a doctor

-Medicine looked very human today when two recent Old Boys and trainee doctors fronted for the latest Career Convos session, outlining how to navigate the path into medical studies.
+Medicine looked very human today when two recent Old Boys and trainee doctors fronted for the latest Career Convos session, outlining how to navigate the path into medicine.

-Luke Gellen and Anthony Goh, both 24, recounted their experiences to date, Luke through Sydney University and Anthony through Otago University, assuring the attentive students that while medicine is very competitive, there are many pathways into it.
+Luke Gellen and Anthony Goh, both 24, have recounted their experiences at the University of Sydney and the University of Otago, respectively, assuring the attentive students that while medicine is very competitive, there are many pathways.

 “The important thing is that if you don’t get in the first year, don’t give up.
 Do a degree and try again,” they told the boys.

-Luke Gellen left school in 2015 and is now in his third year of a four-year degree at the University of Sydney.
+Luke Gellen, who left College in 2015, is in his third year of a four-year degree at the University of Sydney.

-Anthony Goh, now a sixth-year training intern, did a Health Science degree at Otago before going into medicine.
-He took a year between his third and fourth years to gain a Bachelor of Medical Science with Honours, an extra qualification which has resulted in his research being published, and him receiving speaking engagements at international conferences.
+Anthony Goh, now a sixth-year trainee intern at Christchurch Hospital, studied medicine at Otago.
+He also holds a Bachelor of Medical Science with Honours, an extra qualification gained during his medical training that has resulted in his research being published, and invitations to address international conferences.

-He said studying in New Zealand meant access to interest free student loans, ready job opportunities, and a great chance to spend your studying years with your mates.
+Anthony said that studying in New Zealand meant access to interest-free student loans, ready job opportunities, and a great chance to spend your studying years with your friends.

-“The first year is big – it’s completely different, living away from home, and the learning is much more independent.
+“The first year of study is big.
+It’s completely different, living away from home, and the learning is much more independent.
 The onus is on you,” he told the boys.

-English was a great subject to take for medical studies, because you needed to be able to write, he said.
-Mathematics and the three Sciences were also good choices.
+He said that English was a great subject to take for medical studies because you needed to be able to write well, while Mathematics and the three Sciences were also important choices.